|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Tanapag Seaplane Base was located at Flores Point at the the northern portion of Tanapag Harbor bordering Tanapag and Garapan on the west coast of Saipan Island in the Southern Islands Municipality of the Commonwealth of the Northern Mariana Islands (CNMI) in the United States of America (USA).
+Tanapag Seaplane Base was located on Flores Point bordering Tanapag Harbor near Tanapag and Garapan on the west coast of Saipan Island in the Southern Islands Municipality of the Commonwealth of the Northern Mariana Islands (CNMI) in the United States of America (USA).
 Also known as Tanapag Harbor Seaplane Base.

 H8K2 Emily Tail 006